Chapter 742-3 Retirement

 (b) Holidays and longevity may be used in the calculation provided that payment occurs within one year of when it is earned, subject to the following limitation: in no event shall floating holidays and personal days/leave be included in the calculation, even if these items are included as part of the holiday and longevity pay provided for under an employee’s contract.

-(c) Subject to the provisions of paragraph (B)(7) of this rule, overtime must be used in the calculation if it is paid during the pay period earned or the pay period immediately following.
+(c) Subject to the provisions of paragraph (B)(7) of this rule, overtime must be used in the calculation if it is paid during the pay period in which it is earned or the pay period not later than sixty days after the overtime is earned.

 (d) Hazard pay, stress pay, and similar special payments may be used in the calculation if paid within one year of the date it is earned.